vffrans/Human_influence_SDMs/README.md

 Please cite the original article as follows:

 Frans, VF & Liu, J (2024).
 Gaps and opportunities in modeling human influence on species distributions in the Anthropocene.
-Nature Ecology & Evolution.
-[DOI link here]
+Nature Ecology & Evolution. https://doi.org/10.1038/s41559-024-02435-3

 ## Contact